 Planning your content keeps your efforts well-organized and aligned to goals and KPIs.
 Use the following tips to create the most powerful content game plan:

 Remember, the content may be the king, but promotion is the queen.
 And the lady rules the house.
 Use the following techniques to distribute your content and help your targeted audience discover it.

 Hashtags are to Instagram what Oxygen is to the human body — necessary for survival.
 Fine-tune your hashtag strategy using the following tips:

 79% of marketers consider Instagram important for their influencer marketing campaigns.
+But it’s important to find influencers who can help you work towards your marketing goals.
 Collaborate with a nano (small audience but highly niche-specific) or micro (10,000 – 100,000 followers) influencer and leverage their network to gain more visibility.
 You can ask the influencer to give you a shoutout or post a positive review of your product.

 Also, you can invite an influencer as a guest on a LIVE session and interview them about your industry.
 This is also a good way of tapping into their network and get more visibility.

 Use paid promotion to send your posts to a wider audience.
 Choose whether you want people to view your profile, send you a direct message or visit your website when they see the promoted post.
 Instagram shows promoted posts in the feed, stories, and explore section.

 Using Instagram’s in-built “Promote” feature, you can select audiences based on locations, interests, age, and gender.
 Then you can fix a daily budget and the duration for your ad.